-A Broken Rose by Sarah Goddard
+A Broken Rose by Sarah Goddard at the Cockpit

 The production by Sarah Goddard tells the story of a young girl’s harrowing descent into mental illness, as she replaces reality with a delusional world of fairytales.
 Surrounded by a fragmented family, still staggering after the death of her father, she is forced to find an escape.
 In contrast to her mother, who chooses alcohol to numb life, Maria chooses a fantasy world and childhood stories.
 The boundaries of reality and apparition become hazy to Maria as she starts to listen to her visions and conjure images of princesses and imaginary fairies (“sun” and “moon”) in her mind.
 At the impressionable age of 13, lonely Maria clings to the only thing she can: her father and his fantastical stories from her upbringing.

 The play is carried impressively by Louisa Lytton (Maria); the feisty EastEnders actress is transformed on stage, acting convincingly as she validates her embryonic career.
 Playing a girl ten years younger than herself, she malleably embodies the role of a lost and extremely naïve teenager eager to please and protect her mother, only to be continuously opposed and undermined.
 Her character is strong but vulnerable, and her protectiveness towards her mother, who will not give her any attention, is very touching.